pagopa/pagopa-ecommerce-event-dispatcher-service/README.md

 This microservice has a built-in logic that write events to dead letter queue.
 This dead letter queue is used to store all events that cannot be processed by this microservice.
-There are common scenario for which an event can be written to dead letter queue:
+There are common scenarios for which an event can be written to a dead letter queue:

 1. syntactically incorrect input event
 2. unhandled exception raised during event processing